HTTPArchive/almanac.httparchive.org/src/content/en/2022/cms.md

 #### First Input Delay (FID)

 First Input Delay (FID) measures the time from when a user first interacts with the page (i.e., when they click a link, tap on a button, or use a custom, JavaScript-powered control) to the time when the browser is able to process that interaction.
-A “fast” FID from a user’s perspective would be almost immediate feedback from their actions on a site rather than a stalled experience.
+A "fast" FID from a user's perspective would be almost immediate feedback from their actions on a site rather than a stalled experience.

 Any delay is a pain point and could correlate with interference from other aspects of the site loading when the user tries to interact with the site.
-A “good” FID is regarded as being under 100 milliseconds.
+A "good" FID is regarded as being under 100 milliseconds.

-In 2021’s report, the fact that almost all platforms manage to deliver a good FID, raised questions about the strictness of this metric.
+In 2021's report, the fact that almost all platforms manage to deliver a good FID, raised questions about the strictness of this metric.
 The Chrome team <a hreflang="en" href="https://web.dev/responsiveness/">published an article</a>, which was updated in May of 2022 to include a reference to a new metric, <a hreflang="en" href="https://web.dev/inp/">Interaction to Next Paint (INP)</a> .
-Given its beta nature at the time of this writing, we’re limiting its inclusion to this reference, in anticipation of a possible expansion in next year’s report.
+Given its beta nature at the time of this writing, we're limiting its inclusion to this reference, in anticipation of a possible expansion in next year's report.

 {{ figure_markup(
   image="fid-cwv-yoy.png",